-The purpose of CARD is to provide support and assistance with the goal of optimizing the potential of individuals with autism spectrum disorders, dual-sensory impairments and related disabilities.
-CARD services are provided free of charge to individuals with autism and related disabilities, to their families and to the professionals who work with them.
+The Center for Autism and Related Disabilities, located at UF Health Neurodevelopmental Pediatrics - Dupont Station, provides support and assistance with the goal of optimizing the potential of individuals of all ages with autism spectrum disorders, dual sensory impairments and related disabilities.
+Services are provided at no cost to individuals, their families and the professionals who work with them.